codeaudit/SayKitSDK/Tour/03-command-recognition.md

 }

 func searchRequested(command: SAYCommand) {
-	// run a search with a query string inside `command` }
+	// run a search with a query string inside `command.parameters` }
 ````